celaut-project/celaut-architecture/README.md

     4. **Dependency Management**: Nodes ensure that services have access to their required dependencies.
 These dependencies, often referred to as "child services," can run on the same or different nodes.
 This feature enables a parent service to access and coordinate with its child services, ensuring a smooth and efficient service ecosystem, even as services are distributed across the network.

-    An implementation example of a node using Python3 and Rust is **Nodo** [here](https://github.com/*Cel-aut*-project/nodo).
+    An implementation example of a node using Python3 and Rust is **Nodo** [here](https://github.com/*Celaut*-project/nodo).

 - **Services**:
-    A service in *Cel-aut* is a deterministic software container designed to perform a specific task.
+    A service in *Celaut* is a deterministic software container designed to perform a specific task.
 Following the **black box** principle, services operate independently of the details of the nodes that execute them, focusing solely on their functionality.
 Key aspects of services include:

     - **Execution as Isolated Instances**: When a user requests a service, it is sent to a node, which runs it as an isolated process—either in a container or a virtual machine, depending on the node’s architecture.
 This abstraction aligns with the principle of **simplicity**, as services do not need to be aware of the execution environment.

     - **Deterministic Behavior**: Services follow predefined rules to ensure consistent outcomes.
-This aligns with *Cel-aut*'s emphasis on **determinism**, where given the same inputs, a service will always produce the same output, regardless of which node executes it.
+This aligns with *Celaut*'s emphasis on **determinism**, where given the same inputs, a service will always produce the same output, regardless of which node executes it.

-    - **Hierarchical Execution**: A unique characteristic of services in *Cel-aut* is their ability to request the execution of other services (child services) through the node, enabling complex workflows.
+    - **Hierarchical Execution**: A unique characteristic of services in *Celaut* is their ability to request the execution of other services (child services) through the node, enabling complex workflows.
 This mirrors the emergent behaviors seen in cellular automata, where simple interactions can lead to more sophisticated patterns.

 **Coordinating Incentives: Reputation and Payments**

-In decentralized systems like *Cel-aut*, coordination is not just about technical interactions—it also involves aligning the incentives of all participants to ensure that the system functions effectively. *Cel-aut* incorporates two key mechanisms to achieve this alignment:
+In decentralized systems like *Celaut*, coordination is not just about technical interactions—it also involves aligning the incentives of all participants to ensure that the system functions effectively. *Celaut* incorporates two key mechanisms to achieve this alignment:

 - **Reputation Systems**:
     Each node and service can build a reputation based on its history of interactions.
 Nodes and services are incentivized to maintain high standards of reliability and quality to preserve their reputation.
 A strong reputation encourages other nodes and users to trust and interact with them, providing a natural incentive to behave fairly and provide quality services.
 This reputation mechanism creates a form of self-regulation within the network, where participants have a vested interest in maintaining their good standing.